 I'm Tracy.
-I cook.
-I write it down.
-I also sew.
-I make LINEN BREAD BAGS, LINEN(BLEND) NAPKINS AND LINEN BAKERS COUCHE.
-You can find them in my Etsy store at:
+I cook, write it down and I sew.
+I make LINEN BREAD BAGS, NAPKINS, LINEN BAKERS COUCHE as well as LINEN VEGETABLE BAGS.

-The LINEN BREAD BAGS are in the December issue of SUNSET MAGAZINE (www.sunset.com/magazine) Go check it out!
+The LINEN BREAD BAGS were in the December issue of SUNSET MAGAZINE (www.sunset.com/magazine)

 Hungry Visitors who came to play